-Our KIPP Academy's page https://sites.google.com/kippny.org/kippacademymiddle/home?authuser=0 includes links to important documents, contact information, and describes the school's program.
+Our school page https://kippnyc.org/school/kipp-nyc-college-prep/ includes links to important documents, contact information, and describes the school's program.

-We also communicate with parents and guardians via email and text (using the One Call Notification System or DeansList systems that they may use to communicate with students.
-Emails may come from our staff members or KIPP NYC regional leaders.
+We also communicate with parents and guardians via email and text emails using dean's list. one call, and Swiftk12.
+Communications may come from our staff members or KIPP NYC regional leaders.
 One Call Now is used to send the same message to all families in the school at once.
 For individualized messages, we will use the contact information (e.g., phone number, email) you provided to us at the beginning of the year.

-We use social media, namely Instagram social-kippacademymiddle@kippny.ora, to communicate with families.
+We use social media, namely Instagram, to communicate with families.
 Typically, our Instagram account features students and families participating in school activities; however, we will also include messages about events and other information, such as community resources, that are available to families.